 \subsection{Cross-Validation and Statistical Significance Analysis}

-We rigorously formulated a statistical hypothesis framework to validate the reported results in Table~\ref{mainPerformanceAnalysis}.
+We rigorously formulated a statistical hypothesis-testing framework to validate the results reported in Table~\ref{mainPerformanceAnalysis}.
 The null hypothesis (H$_0$) assumes no significant difference in performance between the Vanilla model and the quantum-enhanced models (Q-GAN-1, Q-GAN-2, Q-Self-Supervised).
 The alternative hypothesis (H$_1$) posits that the Vanilla model achieves significantly better performance across error metrics (MSE, RMSE, MAE) and predictive fit (R$^2$).
 We conducted a 3-fold cross-validation procedure to test this and applied paired significance testing on the results.

-For statistical testing, the unit of analysis was defined at the level of fold means obtained from cross-validation rather than individual per-sample residuals, thereby ensuring independence and avoiding inflated significance from correlated errors.
+For statistical testing, the unit of analysis was defined as the fold means obtained from cross-validation rather than individual per-sample residuals, thereby ensuring independence and avoiding inflated significance due to correlated errors.
 In addition, all hypothesis tests were accompanied by 95\% confidence intervals reported alongside p-values, providing a more comprehensive view of both statistical significance and the magnitude of observed effects.

-The 3-fold cross-validation was done by partitioning the dataset into three equal folds.
-Each fold was used once for validation, while the remaining folds were the training set.
-This produced three independent performance estimates per model aggregated into mean values with 95\% confidence intervals (CI) for MSE, RMSE, MAE, and R².
+3-fold cross-validation was performed by partitioning the dataset into 3 equal folds.
+Each fold was used once for validation, and the remaining folds were used for training.
+This produced three independent performance estimates per model, aggregated into mean values with 95\% confidence intervals (CIs) for MSE, RMSE, MAE, and R².
 These results, shown in Table \ref{crossvalPerformance_folds}, highlight both fold-level variation and aggregated averages, ensuring that a single split does not bias performance comparisons.
 Including confidence intervals adds robustness by quantifying the uncertainty around the mean estimates.

 For statistical validation, paired t-tests (p-t) and Wilcoxon signed-rank tests (p-w) were applied between the Vanilla model and each quantum-enhanced variant across all folds.
 The paired t-test checks for differences under the assumption of normally distributed errors, while the Wilcoxon test provides a distribution-free alternative that is more robust to outliers and non-normality.
 The results in Table \ref{crossvalPerformance_stats} show that the differences between Vanilla and Q-GAN-1, as well as Q-Self-Supervised, are statistically significant ($p < 0.05$), confirming that the Vanilla model consistently outperforms them.
 For Q-GAN-2, the p-values (0.04–0.06) lie near the significance threshold: some tests indicate significance, while others do not.
 This suggests a trend toward the Vanilla model being superior, though the evidence is inconclusive under strict criteria.